-BOA Stage & Screen Production is a 16-19 academy which will offer a unique approach to the education of administration, technical and production skills for film, television and theatre.
-We will combine knowledge, understanding and skills within a practical context where students have real briefs and issues to solve relating to the industry and environment of stage and screen.
-We will provide a range of learning experiences and networking opportunities, which will prepare students for the world of work.
+BOA Stage & Screen Production is a 16-19 academy which offers a unique approach to developing creative, technical and production skills for film, television and theatre.
+Our courses combine knowledge, understanding and skills where students have real briefs and solve issues relating to the stage and screen industry.
+We will provide a range of learning experiences and networking opportunities which will prepare students for the world of work.

 The Academy will have a total capacity of 200 places (full-time equivalent) for students mainly in the age range 16-19.

 All students will be expected to enrol on a programme of study comprising a minimum of 540 planned hours per year.
 Those students who have not achieved at least a GCSE grade 4 in both English and Maths will be required to study these GCSEs alongside their other subjects.